arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 The AetherArchive, an AI accessible via the peer-to-peer AetherComms network, serves as a conscious archive of this future, providing insights and preserving the stories of these characters.
 Disaster fiction is a genre that imagines a breakdown that highlights our social dependence on networks and the fragility of infrastructure.
 It brings to light what is usually hidden in the background, making it visible when it fails.

-Here is a documentation of our year-long studio project at the University of the Arts and the Technische Universität Berlin, exploring the power structures inherent in radio technology, the internet as network of networks and the implications of a global network infrastructure collapse.
+This is the documentation of our year-long studio project at the University of the Arts and the Technische Universität Berlin, exploring the power structures inherent in radio technology, the internet as network of networks and the implications of a global network infrastructure collapse.
 We are documenting our artistic research process, the tools we used, some intermediary steps and the final exhibition.

 ## Process